cparsons9712/BusyBees/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 I had an unexpected medical issue that caused me to get very behind on basically everything.
 Things piled up and every time I thought about one thing I needed to do a whole slew of others came to mind.
 It felt overwhelming and scary.
-I would get started on one thing and then get distracted by another and start on that only to get distracted... rinse and repeat until I was too tired to finish all the task I had started.
+I would get started on one thing and then get distracted by another and start on that only to get distracted... rinse and repeat until I was too tired to finish all the tasks I had started.
 <br>
 And then I started time blocking.
-I set out and made a general schedule and for each section I had my own todo list.
-Anytime I thought of something unrelated I could tell myself it wasnt time for that.
+I set out and made a general schedule and each section had its own dedicated to-do list.
+Anytime I thought of something unrelated I could tell myself it wasn't time for that.
 It changed my life.
 <br>
 I tried many productivity apps but none of them quite fit the bill.
-Theres no apps that cater to the time blocking method.
-So I decided to make my own and Busy Bees was born!
+I couldn't find an app that did exactly what I wanted.
+I decided to make my own and Busy Bees was born!

 Here's why Busy Bees just works better:

-- You stay focused on the task at hand and dont get sidetrekked with side quest.
+- You stay focused on the task at hand and don't get sidetracked with random tasks.
-- When its time to relax you can do so without guilt because you are doing exactly what your supposed to be doing.
+- When it's time to relax you can do so without guilt because you are doing exactly what your supposed to be doing.
-- It helps with anxiety and overwhelm, only showing you a small sliver of task at a time, and only those related to the current time block.
+- It helps with anxiety and overwhelm, only showing you a small sliver of tasks at a time, and only those related to the current time block.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>